ProjectImplicit/minno-perf/README.md

 This repository holds the tests for minno response time player.
 Test require an arduino controler.
 And infrastructure to run minno scripts as well as open-sessame scripts.
+You can find the plans to the arduino controlore in the [hardware](hardware) folder.

 Experiments each have a folder of its own.